Courage. Creativity. Community.

 Cheshe Dow has worked and led in legal, compliance and operational risk management of financial services.
 Before taking on the role of CEO, Cheshe worked in the rough diamond-trading sector based in Gaborone and London supporting the European and US markets.

 Cheshe is an artist, a writer and a firm believer in the opportunities presented by a holistic and inclusive approach to education in building sustainable communities.

 Cheshe holds a BA Economics Kenyon College 2002, a Juris Doctor University of Cincinnati College of Law 2007 and an LLM Finance and Law Duisenberg School of Finance 2014.

 Chief Information Officer (CIO)

-Doru holds a BA in Management Information Systems and in International Business, from Butler University 2011.
+Doru holds a BA in Management Information Systems and International Business from Butler University 2011.

 Chief Operating Officer (COO)

 Natasha Dow is an experienced operations management professional.
 Her work experience includes private foundation fundraising, governance oversight and operational risk management at the Indianapolis Museum of Art.